-The European Court of Justice (ECJ) reinforced these Treaty provisions by defining worker as all persons engaged in economic activity.
-This definition ensures that all Treaty provisions covering the free movement of workers also apply to self-employed persons.
+The Court of Justice of the European Union (CJEU) reinforced these treaty provisions by defining a worker as any person engaged in economic activity.
+This definition ensures that all treaty provisions covering the free movement of workers also apply to self-employed people.

-A number of directives have been adopted to promote the mutual recognition of diverse national systems of qualification and their regulation, and the regulation of particular professional qualifications (lawyers, doctors, architects).
-Council Directive 89/48/EEC aimed to establish a general system for the recognition of higher education diplomas awarded on completion of professional education and training of at least three years’ duration.
-Despite these legal moves, free movement of self-employed persons, particularly self-employed professionals, has remained relatively low.
+A number of directives have been adopted to promote the mutual recognition of diverse national systems of qualifications and their regulation, as well as the regulation of specific professional qualifications (lawyers, doctors and architects).
+Council Directive 89/48/EEC aimed to establish a general system for the recognition of higher education diplomas awarded on the completion of professional education and training of at least three years’ duration.
+Despite these legal moves, however, the free movement of self-employed people – particularly self-employed professionals – has remained relatively low.

 Equal treatment and self-employed persons

-The directive on the application of the principle of equal treatment between women and men engaged in an activity in a self-employed capacity, and on the protection of self-employed women during pregnancy and maternity is significant.
-Political agreement was also reached in the revision of Directive 86/613/EEC in November 2009 allowing self-employed female workers to have the same access to maternity leave as salaried workers and assisting spouses to have access to the same social protection systems as formally self-employed workers.
+The Directive on the application of the principle of equal treatment between women and men engaged in an activity in a self-employed capacity, and on the protection of self-employed women during pregnancy and maternity, is significant.
+Political agreement was also reached in the revision of Directive 86/613/EEC in November 2009, which allowed self-employed female workers to have the same access to maternity leave as salaried workers and assisting spouses to have access to the same social protection systems as formally self-employed workers.

-Equal treatment of self-employed persons extends beyond gender equality .
-Council Directive 2000/43, establishing the principle of equal treatment for all, irrespective of racial or ethnic origin, applies to ‘all persons… in relation to: (a) conditions for access to employment, to self-employment and to occupation, including selection criteria and recruitment conditions, whatever the branch of activity and at all levels of the professional hierarchy, including promotion’.
-Council Directive 2000/78, which establishes a general framework for equal treatment in employment and occupation, contains an identical provision.
+The equal treatment of self-employed people extends beyond gender equality .
+Council Directive 2000/43/EC – which establishes the principle of equal treatment for all, irrespective of racial or ethnic origin – applies to ‘all persons… in relation to: (a) conditions for access to employment, to self-employment and to occupation, including selection criteria and recruitment conditions, whatever the branch of activity and at all levels of the professional hierarchy, including promotion’.
+Council Directive 2000/78/EC , which establishes a general framework for equal treatment in employment and occupation, contains an identical provision.